Oblivious Transfer from Zero-Knowledge Proofs, or How to Achieve Round-Optimal Quantum Oblivious Transfer and Zero-Knowledge Proofs on Quantum States: Introduction

 A first remark we can make is that if we are given a state in the computational basis $\ket{l}$ for some bit $l$, rotating it by applying a $Z^{m}$ gate for some bit $m$ will leave the state unchanged (up to a global phases).
 On the other hand, if we are given a state in the Hadamard basis $H\ket{r}$ for some bit $r$, applying a $Z^{m}$ gate will flip the encoded bit if $m = 1$, giving the state $H\ket{r \xor m}$.
 Therefore, we can imagine a naive protocol for OT: Alice could prepare two states $\ket{\psi^{(b)}} \eqdef H\ket{r^{(b)}}$ and $\ket{\psi^{(1-b)}} \eqdef \ket{l}$ for some random bits $r^{(b)}$ and $l$, send $\ket{\psi^{(0)}}$ and $\ket{\psi^{(1)}}$ to Bob, Bob could rotate the $i$-th qubit according to $Z^{m_i}$, and measure them in the Hadamard basis, getting outcomes $z^{(i)}$ that will be sent back to Alice.
 In the light of the above comment, it is easy to see that $z^{(b)} = m_b \xor r^{(b)}$ while $z^{(1-b)}$ is a random bit, uncorrelated with $m_{1-b}$.
 Therefore, Alice can easily recover $m_b = z^{(b)} \xor r^{(b)}$ while she is unable to recover $m_{1-b}$.
 Moreover, because the density matrix of $\frac{1}{2} (\ketbra{0}{0}+ \ketbra{1}{1}) = \frac{1}{2} (\ketbra{+}{+}+ \ketbra{-}{-})$ is the completely mixed state, Bob cannot recover any information on $b$…

 Unfortunately, this protocol is not secure: Alice can easily cheat by sending two $\ket{+}$ states to learn both $m_0$ and $m_1$.

 \paragraph{The need for ZK on quantum state.}

-To avoid this trivial cheating strategy, we would like, informally, to prove to Bob that at least one of the received state is in the computational basis… without revealing the position of this qubit, and without destroying that state.
+To avoid this trivial cheating strategy, we would like, informally, to prove to Bob that at least one of the received states is in the computational basis… without revealing the position of this qubit, and without destroying that state.
 So in a sense, we would like a quantum equivalent of ZK, except that the statement is on a quantum state instead of on a classical bit string.

 As a first sight, this might seems to contradict laws of physics: it is impossible to learn the basis of a random state, and anyway any measurement would certainly disturb the state.
-However, we can change a bit the procedure to send $\ket{\psi^{(0)}}$ and $\ket{\psi^{(1)}}$, by sending instead a bigger, more structured state, letting Bob do some (non-destructive) tests on this large state, before collapsing it to a $2$-qubit system.
-Since we already know how to do ZK on classical strings, it would be handy to attribute a classical string (partially) encoding the description of the quantum state, and provide a way to check that the qubit is indeed described by this string.
-This way, we could use ZK on the classical string to verify, indirectly, properties on the quantum state.
+However, we can change a bit the procedure to send $\ket{\psi^{(0)}}$ and $\ket{\psi^{(1)}}$, by sending instead bigger, more structured states encoding the original qubit: Bob would then do some (non-destructive) tests on this large state in order to check that the encoding is valid, and that at least one state is not in superposition, before collapsing it to a $2$-qubit system.